PSATRA/CS61B/README.md

 2. Learn to **actively _analyze_** and **optimize** your own code: no matter it is a single method or data structure. --Try the best to find **_small ineffectiveness_**.

+3. Find the  most appropriate abstract data type (list / set / map) that for the requirement.

 ## Exercises
 [lab1](https://sp21.datastructur.es/materials/lab/lab1/lab1): Introduction and set up
 [project 0](https://sp21.datastructur.es/materials/proj/proj0/proj0): 2048